Burgundy Wine

 Côte de Nuits

 Stretching south from Dijon, this area is the heartland of red Burgundy.
-Home to famous villages such as Gevrey-Chambertin, Vosne-Romanée, and Nuits-Saint-Georges, as well as most of Burgundy’s Grand Cru vineyards.
+It includes many of Burgundy’s most famous villages and most of the region’s Grand Cru vineyards, making it the core of the region’s prestige for Pinot Noir.

 Côte de Beaune

-Just south of the Côte de Nuits, this area is equally famous for both reds and whites.
-Villages like Pommard, Volnay, and Aloxe-Corton produce renowned reds, while Meursault, Puligny-Montrachet, and Chassagne-Montrachet are legendary for whites.
+Just south of the Côte de Nuits, this area is equally important for both reds and whites.
+Villages such as Pommard, Volnay, and Aloxe-Corton are known for red wines, while Meursault, Puligny-Montrachet, and Chassagne-Montrachet are among the best-known white wine names in Burgundy.

 Côte Chalonnaise